Book of Discipline: Episcopal Greetings

 The Book of Discipline of The United Methodist Church is the product of over two hundred years of the General Conferences of the denominations that now form The United Methodist Church.

-The Discipline as the instrument for setting forth the laws, plan, polity, and process by which United Methodists govern themselves remains constant.
+The Discipline as the instrument for setting forth the laws, polity, and processes by which United Methodists govern themselves remains constant.
 Each General Conference amends, perfects, clarifies, and adds its own contribution to the Discipline.
-We do not see the Discipline as sacrosanct or infallible, but we do consider it a document suitable to our heritage and an expression of a future with hope.
-It is the most current statement of how United Methodists agree to live their lives together and “maintain the unity of the Spirit in the bond of peace.”
-It reflects our understanding of the church and articulates the mission of The United Methodist Church: To make disciples of Jesus Christ for the transformation of the world.
-The Discipline defines what is expected of its laity and clergy as they seek to be effective witnesses in the world as a part of the whole body of Christ.
+We do not consider the Discipline to be sacrosanct or infallible, but we do consider it a document suitable to our heritage and an expression of a future with hope.
+It is the most current statement of how United Methodists covenant to live our lives together and “preserve the unity of the Spirit with the peace that ties you together” (Ephesians 4:3).
+It reflects our understanding and core values of the church and articulates the mission of The United Methodist Church: “To make disciples of Jesus Christ for the transformation of the world.”
+The Discipline defines what is expected of the laity and clergy as together we seek to be effective witnesses in the world as a part of the whole body of Christ.

-We therefore commend this Discipline to all in our constituency and to friends beyond our bounds who would seek to understand what it means to be a United Methodist.
-Communication is essential for understanding what the Church is and does.
-We expect the Discipline to be found in libraries of local churches, colleges, universities, and seminaries, as well as in the homes of ordained, diaconal, and licensed ministers and lay members of The United Methodist Church.
-We pray that it will enable all persons to celebrate God’s grace, exalt the meaning of faithful discipleship, align with the mission, and inspire on the part of many a deeper desire to be more effective witnesses for the head of the church, even Jesus Christ our Lord.
+We therefore commend this Discipline to all in our constituency and to all persons beyond The United Methodist Church who seek to understand what it means to be a United Methodist.
+Knowledge and communication are essential for understanding what the Church is and does.
+We expect the Discipline to be available in local churches, colleges, universities, and seminaries, as well in the homes of ordained and licensed clergy, diaconal ministers, and lay members of The United Methodist Church.
+We pray that it will enable all persons to celebrate the gift of God’s grace, exalt the calling to faithful discipleship, support and engage the mission, and inspire a deeper and more effective witness for the head of the Church, Jesus Christ our Lord.

 The Council of Bishops